null-machine/limbus-company-roll-analyzer/index.md

 Emphasis will not be placed on skill colours— there's no telling what future EGOs hold in store.
 Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO spam or resonance.
 Having rare damage types in the current state of the game will not serve as as a ranking factor for similar reasons.

-For the sake of transparency, let it be known that the author uses G Gregor, KK Hong Lu, L Faust and W Don very frequently, and dislikes R Heathcliff, N Rodion and LCCB Ishmael.
+For the sake of transparency, let it be known that the author uses G Gregor, N Sinclair, L Faust and W Don very frequently, and dislikes R Heathcliff, N Rodion and LCCB Ishmael.
 Everything is still kept as objective as possible.

 ---

 ### S Tier: Don Quixote - W Corp.
-Cleanup Agent
+L3 Cleanup Agent

 The weak chart represents Don Quixote with Rip Space uncharged.

 ![](charts/don_quixote_w_corp.png)
 ![](charts/don_quixote_w_corp_weak.png)

-W Don rewards technical play more than any other identity.
-At the surface level, playing around S3 tempo allows her to set the standard for what high DPS should look like.
-Being a charge unit with an evade also lends well to high performance solo or low-sinner clears.
-S2 additionally inflicts fragile, rewarding tempo control even further.
-Within individual turns in low-sinner clears, players capable of manipulating skill order will be given agency to charge and fire S3 in the correct order, resulting in good fragile usage, less dead turns and more frequent S3 usage.
-She has a well-known synergy with Telepole and a lesser-known synergy with W Faust's support passive, but relies on neither to earn her rank at the top of the charts.
-Of course, her S2 and S3 are great at clashing, as befitting an S tier unit.

-That being said, she has a few downsides.
-Her S1 is miserable and can result in dead turns.
-Her performance may degrade significantly or have increased reliance on Telepole when only given one action a turn.
-A notable example of this is when she is forced to play S1 multiple turns in a row— something that can be avoided when given multiple actions.
-Of course, autobattle plays her pretty poorly, but a reason that trivial will not be factored into her ranking.
-Other guides may point out that S3's damage is excessive for general content, but having too much damage seems like a good problem to have... and her S2 remains reliable anyways.
+\+ Rewards technical play more than any other identity
+\+ Playing around S3 tempo sets the standard for what high DPS should look like
+\+ Being a charge unit with an evade lends well to high performance solo or low-sinner clears
+\+ S2 inflicts fragile, rewarding tempo control even further
+\+ Manipulating skill order allows charging and firing S3 on the same turn, resulting in good fragile usage and less dead turns
+\+ Well-known synergy with Telepole and a lesser-known synergy with W Faust's support passive, but relies on neither
+\+ S2 and S3 are great at clashing, as befitting an S tier unit

+\- Miserable S1 and charge limitations can result in dead turns
+\- Performance degrades significantly or has increased reliance on Telepole when only given one action a turn
+\- Impractical for autobattle (worth mentioning, but does not factor into her ranking)

 ![](assets/w_don_solo.png)